 Click here for more information on Cruising and/or flying through Canada.

 Based on Bermuda’s immigration regulations, some passengers may require a visa to visit the country.
 Effective March 1st, 2014, guests who require a visa for Bermuda may enter Bermuda visa-free as long as they have a valid multiple-entry U.S. visa or U.S. Residence Card.

 US and Canadian passport holders may only go ashore in Sanya, China without a Chinese visa if they have purchased a Norwegian Cruise Line Shore Excursion.
 To go ashore independently in Sanya, China, a Chinese tourist visa must be obtained before the cruise.

 Furthermore, a visa is not required for travel to Hong Kong.
-If you are travelling to any other part of China, you must obtain a visa in advance.
+If you are traveling to any other part of China, you must obtain a visa in advance.

 Visa Restrictions for Cuba

 Click here for more information on cruising to Cuba.

 Anyone who does not carry a passport from Australia or New Zealand must have an Australian visa to go on any cruise that calls to an Australian port or they cannot sail.
 Click here for more information.

 Visa Restrictions for Russia